OpenDSA/OpenDSA/RST/en/Glossary.rst

       This is done by changing the :math:`i` th value or position of the element to be different from that of the :math:`i` th element in the proposed ordering.

    dictionary
-      An abstract data type or interface for a data structure or software subsystem that supports insertion, search, and deletion of records.
+      An abstract data type or :term:`interface` for a data structure or software subsystem that supports insertion, search, and deletion of records.